onaraighl/hydroDynInstability/CouetteFlow/README.md

 `plot(alpha,lambda1)`

 Sample results are shown in the figure below.
+Again, we use $\alpha$ and $k$ interchangeably, to denote wavenumber.

 ![Cartoon](cartoon1.png)